altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "What's the matter?"<br/>

 Did she finally developed an interest in books?
-Altina looked at Regis' desk.
+Altina looked at Regis' desk.<br/>

 It was a book made by an old technique, using leather ropes to bind the pages together and carving the book title on the book jacket.
-A book that was made delicately.
+A book that was made delicately.<br/>

-It was old and the colors were fading.
+It was old and the colors were fading.<br/>

 "Could this be a book about Fort Volks?"<br/>